frappe/erpnext/erpnext/docs/user/manual/en/customize-erpnext/print-format.md

 Print Formats are rendered on the server side using the [Jinja Templating Language](http://jinja.pocoo.org/docs/templates/).
 All forms have access to the doc object which contains information about the document that is being formatted.
 You can also access common utilities via the frappe module.

-For styling, the [Boostrap CSS Framework](http://getbootstrap.com/) is provided and you can enjoy the full range of classes.
+For styling, the [Bootstrap CSS Framework](http://getbootstrap.com/) is provided and you can enjoy the full range of classes.

 > Note: Pre-printed stationary is usually not a good idea because your Prints will look incomplete (inconsistent) when you send them by mail.